etorkay/etorkay.github.io/src/data/about.md

 # Intro

-I believe the very things that scare you, that chase you, are the very things you should face heads on.
+I believe the very things that scare you, that chase you, are the very things you should face heads-on.
 Why keep fleeing when you can rather chase?
-So, I decided the very things I'm scard of are the very things I'll do.
+So, I decided the very things I'm scared of are the very things I'll do.
 If it's speaking to a gathering, or travelling to a new location without any map, I'll do it.
 Really, what's there to loose if you take the chances, in fact you were never going to gain if you don't try in the first place.
 This concept keeps me going, so I try, even if all odds are against me.

 # My Journey